guilleng/c-programming-a-modern-approach-solutions/chapter16/exercises/14/README.md

 ---

-Assume the following declarations are in place:
+Assuming the following declarations are in place:

 ```
 #define PI        (355.0 / 113.0)